sophiebatten123/SudokuGame/README.md

 The websites main text was written against a white background ensuring that the text was clear and stood out to the user.

-‘Montserrat’ was the main font used on the website with ‘San Serif’ as a fallback font.
-This font was chosen based upon the curvature of the letters, creating a soft appearance against a harsh white background.
+‘Montserrat’ and ‘Goudy Bookletter 1911’ were the main fonts used on the website with ‘San Serif’ as a fall-back font.
+The word ‘SUDOKU’ in the header was emphasised using a different font making it stand out to the user.
+These fonts were chosen based upon the curvature of the letters, creating a soft appearance against a harsh white background.

 <details>
     <summary>Title Font - Click Here:</summary>